DLR-RM/BlenderProc/examples/bop_object_on_surface_sampling/README.md

     },
 ```

 * Get all objects with `"cp_physics": True` and the ground plane `"name": "ground_plane0"`.
 Use the provider `"sampler.UpperRegionSampler"` to sample objects above the plane at specified height, position and rotation.
-Here, the x and y min and max rotation values are set to 0, meaning that the sampled object will stand upright at random z axis rotation.
-Check the [on_surface_object_sampling](../on_surface_object_sampling/README.md) for more details.
+Here, the x and y min and max rotation values are set to 0, meaning that the sampled object will stand upright at random z axis rotation. `object.OnSurfaceSampler` then places the objects down to the plane.
+Check the [on_surface_object_sampling](../on_surface_object_sampling/README.md) example for more details.

 ### Camera Sampler